-Baahubali (2015) took Indian Cinema to new heights for its grandeur and scale.
-As a result, Director S.S.Rajamouli had to live up and exceed the huge expectation for its part 2 – Baahubali 2 (2017).
+Baahubali (2015) aka Bahubali (took Indian Cinema to new heights for its grandeur and scale.
+As a result, Director S.S.Rajamouli had to live up to and exceed the huge expectation for part 2 – Baahubali 2 (2017).
 Having seen the film today at Albert Theatre, Egmore (let me not share here how bad the theatre was) I can say he has fulfilled that and more.

 Part 2 is a visual delight, taking to a new level the visualisation of the imaginative Kingdom Mahishmati & Kuntala.
 This film is like your dream, something you just enjoy and don’t analyse or think about.